MBaldo83/StarteriOSMVVM/README.md

 # Demo project to present Gen AI App Builder

-Within this repository, is the [AIGenerator project](./AIGenerator/Package.swift) and an example [iOS app](./AppGenAISwiftUIStarter/) showing source code written using the AIGenerator.
+Within this repository is the [AIGenerator project](./AIGenerator/Package.swift), a project that uses an AI code editor (currently Aider.chat) to generate code from scripts, and an example [iOS app](./AppGenAISwiftUIStarter/) showing source code written using the AIGenerator.

 Note: This is an early stage project in the experimentation phase, there are still quite a few rough edges!